collective-soundworks/soundworks/README.md

 ### Core objects

+The core objects on the client side and the server side contain generic functions and objects that help setting a scenario up, or that are used throughout all the components of a scenario.

 #### Client side: the `client` object

+The `client` object contains all the information and helper functions that are associated with the client you are writing.
+For instance, this object allows to specify what type of client it is (*i.e.* which namespace this client belongs to, thanks to the function `init`) and to establish WebSocket communications with the server thanks to the functions `send` and `receive`.
+It also allows to start and organize the modules with the functions `start`, `parallel` and `serial`.

-The `client` object has the following attributes, which we regroup by purpose for clarity.
+The `client` object has the following attributes, which we split into two groups for the sake of clarity.

 ##### Initialization and WebSocket communication